Program Competencies and Student Learning Outcomes

 For faculty adding appendices to syllabi: Now that you've obtained the competencies and outcomes for your program, return to Assessment Basics for information about linking course-level learning expectations to program-level learning expectations.

-Program competencies are large and overarching.
+Program competencies are large and overarching

 Competencies at the program level must align with the mission of the school and should guide and structure each program’s curriculum to ensure that students receive the instruction and/or learning opportunities they need in order to achieve mastery of the competencies.